OpenSWE1R/swe1r-re/RE:-Text-functions.md

+# Wrappers around creating text entries

-There are more functions nearby which look like text rendering too
+There are more functions nearby which look like text related too

 ```
 //----- (00450530) --------------------------------------------------------